CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ### Dependencies

-The generated library will have a dependency on caf-audit, which the generated code will use to raise the audit events.
-This dependency of course may introduce indirect transitive dependencies; these dependencies don't need to be directly referenced as the generated code only uses types defined in the caf-audit library.
+The generated library has a dependency on `caf-audit`, which the generated code uses to raise the audit events.
+This dependency, of course, may introduce indirect, transitive dependencies; these dependencies don't need to be directly referenced as the generated code only uses types defined in the `caf-audit` library.

 	<dependencies>
 	    <dependency>